 Recently, the nation witnessed a massive wave of bigotry from some in the masses regarding the slaughter of cows and its consumption.
-Those behind it claimed that existence of such activities violate the sentiments of ‘Hindus’.
-Unfortunately we have come to an era in which if we decode the meaning of ‘Hindus’ in the 21st century, it is commonly believed that it is a homogenous community and everyone is against the consumption of beef.
+Those behind it claimed that the existence of such activities violates the sentiments of ‘Hindus’.
+Unfortunately, we have come to an era in which if we decode the meaning of ‘Hindus’ in the 21st century, it is commonly believed that it is a homogenous community and everyone is against the consumption of beef.
 Of ‘gaumata’, to be precise.
-The Hindus today however refer to the Vedas, Upanishads, Dharmashastras and other Brahmanas while performing religious rituals as recommended and preached by the Brahmins.
+The Hindus today, however, refer to the Vedas, Upanishads, Dharmashastras and other Brahmanas while performing religious rituals as recommended and preached by the Brahmins.

 However, except for very few people, nobody attempts to understand the full meaning of the sacred texts.
 The common and disastrous misconception of cow being a ‘mother’ and ancient Indians not consuming beef has not been addressed properly.
 Even when it is addressed with proper evidence from the Vedas and Shastras, the researchers have been declared as ‘marxists’ or ‘anti-Hindu’.
 They are labelled as such by some of the self-proclaimed protectors of Hinduism.
 Ironically, that includes Laxman Joshi Shastri, a well renowned Sanskrit scholar.
 The works of such scholars were termed ‘anti-Hindu’, as such academic works differ from a certain school of political thought which believes that consumption of beef is only a Muslim phenomenon.
 Why has their been taboo on the slaughter and consumption of beef in India?
 Is it due to the ‘holiness’ of the cow or are there economic reasons for it?